 Topics and activities are rigorously planned to build on skills and concepts as our children progress in their learning journey throughout every team, developing higher order and diverse vocabulary across every subject.

 Reading and writing activities are undertaken within every subject area, a cross-curricular approach that ensures the children understand the purpose of their learning activities, the audience it is for and are therefore more motivated to achieve and succeed.
 Children have regular opportunities to edit and share their writing more widely, often producing their own anthologies and books.

-Early reading and writing are developed through the use of phonics programmes, including Jolly Phonics and Letters and Sounds.
+Early reading and writing are developed through the use of Twinkl Phonics, a systematic synthetic phonics programme (SSP), that has been adapted carefully by experienced teachers to ensure the needs of the children are being met.
 Throughout Foundation Stage and Key Stage 1, reading is supported by a number of engaging reading schemes that hook children’s interest and excitement for books and reading as well as build on crucial reading skills.
 If any child has found reading a challenge, specific support programmes are put into place.
 These continue into Key Stage 2 so that every child can succeed.
 This support is also in place for any child with specific writing, spelling or handwriting difficulties.

 Rigorous assessment and review ensure that we are able to provide targeted support and learning experiences so that all children can achieve in English.
 Assessment for Learning is embedded in our practice; children are actively engaged in reviewing the successes in their work and identifying, with support from their teacher, target areas for development to ensure a continuous and individualised approach to improving their learning.